enercity/zeebe-simple-monitor-patches/PATCHES.md

 ---
 %%{init: { 'gitGraph': {'showCommitLabel': false}} }%%
 gitGraph
-# simulate some work on upstream, followed by an official release
   commit
   commit
   commit tag: "v2.7.2"

-# create a branch on our side on that tag
   branch release/official/v2.7.2
   commit tag: "v2.7.2"

-# additional work happen upstream.
   checkout main
   commit

-# now create some feature branches on top of the official release
-# and commit some work.
   checkout release/official/v2.7.2
   branch feature/auto-delete-old-process-instances
   commit